bodhiprice/meta-scraper/README.md

 ```
 Note that the "meta" property is no longer there and the tag names are the property names.

-The third method, `twitter` is the same as `og` except it returns the Twitter tags.
+The third method, `twitter` is the same as `og` except it only returns the Twitter tags.

 **Errors**